mapz.com offers professionally designed city, regional and country maps covering the whole world for use in online media and print applications.

 Launch the map editor.
 The Maps menu gives you access to global map material with two different designs and different content densities.
 Our “Multicolor” maps have a traditional, four-color design, as used in traditional cartography.

 The “Shades of Gray” map design features less color and content, and is ideally suited to infographics and thematic maps.
 Both map designs are also available in a “blind” version; without any labels.
 It is easy to add the labels required for your project using our text and drawing tools.

 All our base maps use data from the OpenStreetMap project.
 They are designed by professionals of Kober-Kümmerly+Frey.

-The “Special maps“ tab gives you access to aerial photographs or official real estate maps (most of them covering germany).
+In addition to the world wide maps you have access to official aerial photographs or official real estate maps (most of them covering Germany).